A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Discussion

-\paragraph*{Limitations and outlook} In terms of DNN-HA evaluation on simulated AN responses, an almost complete restoration of the AN population responses was achieved for OHC loss alone (Fig.~\ref{fig:ANs_simpl}(a)) with an RMSE reduction to $\sim$1\% of the maximum AN firing rate after processing (Fig.~\ref{fig:ANs_simpl}(b)).
-This is an important outcome because it shows that our DNN-based method performs on par with state-of-the-art HA algorithms that focus on restoring OHC damage.
-The HASPI model was the only metric that included the individual HL to estimate speech intelligibility, and predicted better intelligibility improvements in noise for our DNN-HA model compared to two conventional amplification strategies \cite{byrne1990hearing ,plack2004inferred} (Fig.~\ref{fig:simpl}(a)).
-Thus, our framework holds promise for a novel end-to-end and precise treatment of OHC loss, whereas it is not fully clear yet to which degree we can compensate for CS loss.
+In terms of the DNN-HA performance on simulated AN responses, an almost complete restoration of the AN population responses was achieved for OHC loss alone (Fig.~\ref{fig:ANs_simpl}(a)) with an RMSE reduction to $\sim$1\% of the maximum AN firing rate after processing (Fig.~\ref{fig:ANs_simpl}(b)).
+This is an important outcome because it shows that our DNN-based method performs on par with state-of-the-art HA algorithms that focus on compensating for OHC damage.
+The HASPI model was the only metric that included the individual HL to estimate speech intelligibility, and predicted better intelligibility improvements in noise for our DNN-HA model compared to two conventional amplification strategies from the openMHA toolbox \cite{kayser2022open} (Fig.~\ref{fig:simpl}(a)).
+Therefore, our framework holds promise for a novel end-to-end and precise treatment of OHC loss, whereas it is not yet fully clear to which degree we can compensate for CS loss.
 Regrowth strategies might be necessary together with acoustic compensation to effectively restore the affected AN responses.